42.7-metres Statue of Lord Murugan is the tallest in the world

 Central Market is one of the most popular markets in Kuala.
-We got a good deal on two carry-on luggage.
-You can bargain like crazy, and just across from the street market is Petaling Street in Chinatown.
+We got a good deal on two pieces of carry-on luggage.
+You can bargain like crazy, and just across the street from the market is Petaling Street, in Chinatown.
 You can get handicrafts, accessories, apparel at cheap prices and a wide range of local delicacies.

 Menara KL Tower is beautiful at night and worth the trip, but wear comfy shoes or wait for the van to take you up because the hill to get to the tower is steep and quite a workout.
-The Weld Mall is across from the tower and inside it has an all you can eat buffet restaurant called: Bar B Q Tonight.
-It is halal and the food was amazing, I highly recommend it.
+The Weld Mall is across from the tower and it has an all you can eat buffet restaurant inside, called: Bar B Q Tonight.
+It is halal and the food was amazing.

 I was unable to get clear pictures but definitely worth a visit.
 I am terrified of heights and I hope one day to be able to overcome that fear.